 The Appalachian Transportation Institute (ATI), a division of the Marshall University Research Corporation (MURC), is located in Huntington, West Virginia, in the heart of Appalachia.
 At ATI, we believe that the ability to safely transport goods and people among multiple transportation modes is the foundation to a thriving economy and livable communities.
 We are dedicated to creating innovative and sustainable solutions to transportation-related challenges, especially those facing rural areas, in order to promote the economic competitiveness of our state and the surrounding region.
 We achieve this through applied transportation-related research, technology solutions, workforce development, and outreach.

-ATI partners with the Marshall University College of Information Technology and Engineering (CITE) to produce cutting-edge research.
+ATI partners with the Marshall University College of Engineering and Computer Sciences (CECS) to produce cutting-edge research.
 This partnership also assists us in attracting, developing, and retaining the transportation professionals needed in West Virginia.
 ATI houses the Center for Business and Economic Research (CBER), which assists business and regional leaders in navigating a dynamic economic environment through research, analysis, and organizational development services.
 Together with our partners, we cultivate relationships with private industries and public agencies to leverage resources, technology, and strategic processes that help us to fulfill our mission.

 ATI has been a leader in transportation research since its inception in 1998.
 The U.S. Department of Transportation has recognized ATI at both the regional and national levels as a leading University Transportation Center.